Q: What is Nicholls Online?

 -An email will be sent to the student once the change of major is processed

 Q: What is the Nicholls Online refund policy?

-All policies dealing with refunds for dropping an online class are identical to those for the traditional face-to-face classes.
-Check out the dates for your current semester and the guidelines at the Refund Policy.
+All policies dealing with refunds for dropping an online class are identical to those for traditional face-to-face classes.
+Check out the dates for your current semester and the guidelines in the Refund Policy.

 Q: What does a student do if they want to appeal a grade or feel they were treated unfairly?

 A: Section 5 of the Student Code of Conduct deals with the procedures to be followed by a student who feels he/she has been treated unfairly with respect to an academic matter.
 These procedures are also to be used in grade appeals.